-The study has theoretical implications.
-The job demand and resources theory incorporate many possible working conditions and focuses on both negative and positive indicators of employee well-being.
-However, the theory focuses on organizational factors and should elaborate on personal resources (Demerouti& Bakker 2011).
-In this regard, personal factors as sense of meaning and professional self-esteem contribute to the wider theoretical context.
-Although these two variables are strongly correlated, they act differently in the association between stress and employee’s well-being.
-In addition, there is a scarce research on the job demand and resources theory in the context of national and international crises.
+The present study has theoretical implications.
+The job demands-resources model incorporates many possible working conditions and emphasizes both negative and positive indicators of employee well-being.
+However, the theory focuses on organizational factors and lacks elaboration of personal resources (Demerouti and Bakker 2011).
+In this regard, our findings on sense of meaning and professional self-esteem—as personal resources—contribute to the wider theoretical context.
+Although these two variables are strongly correlated, they act differently upon the association between stress and employee’s well-being.
+In addition, there is a scarce research on job demands-resources theory in the context of national and international crises.

 This study and the insights that emerge from it point to directions of action that can contribute to the well-being of social workers in times of crisis.
-At the academic level, raising awareness of the importance of the social work profession in general and in times of national / international crisis in particular, can promote research and knowledge building that will be used by professionals in similar situations in the future.
-At the national level, immediate recognition of the vitality of social workers as part of the national emergency system is required, and in particular the emphasis on their critical role in reducing the negative psychosocial consequences of the pandemic.
-At the professional level, it is necessary to build interventions to reduce the perceived pressure and increase the personal well-being of social workers.
+At the academic level, raising awareness of the importance of the social work profession in general and in times of national or international crises in particular, can promote research and knowledge building that can be useful to professionals in similar situations in the future.
+At the national level, immediate recognition of the vital importance of social workers as part of the national emergency system is required, especially emphasizing their critical role in reducing the negative psychosocial consequences of the pandemic.
+At the professional level, it is necessary to make interventions that reduce social workers’ perceived pressure and increase their personal well-being.

-At the public level, it is important to raise the positive image of the social work profession, which will contribute to an increase in the sense of meaning among social workers for their work.
-It is important because we found that sense of meaning moderate between perceived stress and well-being.
-Waters et al. (2021) pointed out several positive psychology factors (for example meaning in life and High-quality connections with friends, family and colleagues), that can be incorporated into interventions.
+At the public level, it is important to heighten positive images of the social work profession, which will contribute to an increase in social workers’ sense of meaning in their work.
+This could be a consequential intervention because our findings show that a sense of meaning moderates the association between perceived stress and well-being.
+Waters and colleagues (2021) have identified several positive psychological factors—for example, meaning in life and high-quality connections with friends, family, and colleagues—that could be incorporated into such interventions.

-Study limitations should be taken into consideration when interpreting the results.
+Limitations of our study should be taken into consideration when interpreting its results.
 These limitations include the disclosure of sensitive personal information by participants about their feelings and perceptions of their workplace.
-These revelations may involve social desirability bias, i.e., the tendency to under-report socially undesirable behaviours or information and to over-report more desirable attributes (Kelly et al. 2017).
-In addition, because the participants were recruited via an online survey link, the sample was not randomly selected, and thus a sampling bias risk exists.
-Other limitations are connected to the cross-sectional approach and the shorten version of the measurements that were used.
-However, the shorten versions allowed us to collect rich and meaningful data in time of international crisis.
-In addition, all measurements yielded an adequate internal consistency coefficient.
+Such revelations may involve social desirability bias—that is, the tendency to under-report socially undesirable behaviors or information and to over-report more desirable attributes (Kelly et al. 2017).
+In addition, because the participants were recruited via an online survey link, the sample was not randomly selected, and a sampling bias risk exists.
+Other limitations arise from the cross-sectional approach and the use of shortened versions of measurement instruments.
+The shortened versions were valuable, however, because they allowed us to collect rich and meaningful data in a time of international crisis.
+Moreover, all the measurements yielded adequate internal consistency coefficients.

-Future studies can examine factors that promote or prevent a sense of meaning among social workers both at the public level and at the organizational level, since the sense of meaning is very important for increasing well-being in stressful situations.
-It is also important to examine in length studies, the behaviour and impact of the variables examined in this study that related to well-being.
+Future studies can examine factors that promote or hinder a sense of meaning in work among social workers, at both the public level and the organizational level, as our findings show that a sense of meaning is crucial for increasing well-being in stressful situations.
+It would also be important to examine in longitudinal studies the behavior and impact of the variables related to well-being emphasized in the present study.

 References

-Abrams, & Dettlaff.
+Abrams, Laura S., and Alan J. Dettlaff.
 2020.
-Voices from the Frontlines: Social Workers Confront the COVID-19 Pandemic.
+“Voices from the Frontlines: Social Workers Confront the COVID-19 Pandemic.”
 Social Work 65 (3): 302–305.

-Allan, Douglass, Duffy, & McCarty.
+Allan, Blake A., Richard P. Douglass, Ryan D. Duffy, and Ryan J. McCarty.
 2016.
-Meaningful Work as a Moderator of the Relation between Work Stress and Meaning in Life.
-Journal of Career Assessment, 24 (3): 429–440.
+“Meaningful Work as a Moderator of the Relation between Work Stress and Meaning in Life.”
+Journal of Career Assessment 24 (3): 429–440.